Planning a trip to Kauai with kids? Keep scrolling to find out the best Kauai beaches with the calmest water and softest sand!

 Since then, the bay has gone through many construction and restoration projects to bring it to the beautiful location it is today.

 For those of us with a bit more activity in mind, water sports are also available here.
-Check latest rates and availability for this cool kayaking and snorkeling tour.
+Check latest rates and availability for this cool kayaking and snorkeling tour that offers some of the best snorkeling in Kauai.

 Salt Pond Beach

-On the West side of Kauai sits Salt Pond Beach, which features a plethora of shallow pools for kids to explore.
-The beach is very popular for windsurfing, snorkeling, scuba divers, and more.
+On the West side of Kauai sits Salt Pond Beach, one of the best swimming beaches Kauai has to offer.
+It features a plethora of shallow pools for kids to explore.
+The beach is very popular for windsurfing, snorkeling, scuba diving, and more.

 The beach is named for its rock salt that is created from the ocean’s seawater evaporating in the shallow pools.
 In fact, the pools are man-made!
 This method of creating salt is traditional and intriguing to learn about on a hot summer’s day.